Coronavirus - latest information6 May 2020 By Sam Setchell

 See a list of churches who are offering live content online (some of which streamed their service from church last week)

-Youth Officer, Simon Hill has put together this guide to video conferencing with young people.
+Youth Officer, Simon Hill has put together this guide to video conferencing with young people and Children's Officer, Emma Pettifer has put together a guide to video conferencing with Primary School age children.

 Parishes with church hall bookings should be following the national advice that everything that isn't essential must stop to minimise the risk of infection.
 You should be asking: